WebAssembly/spec/document/core/exec/instructions.rst

 :math:`t_2\K{x}N\K{.}\vcvtop\K{\_}t_1\K{x}M\K{\_}\sx`
 .....................................................

+.. todo:: move more of this to numerics

 .. todo:: (*) Prose not spliced, for it has merged multiple rules for vcvtop into one algorithm.

 1. Assert: due to :ref:`syntax <syntax-instr-vec>`, :math:`N = M`.